conondaFCC/hello-world/eclipse.md

 ### EMACS or other Controls
 Via Windows > Preferences > General > Keys > Schema:

+## Eclipse projects (related data)
+To understand where eclipse stores data on projects.
+Most of the data will be stored in the project folder in the files .classpath and .project.
+Also if the project is not in the default workspace some information (likely the path to the project) will be stored in 'workspace/.metadata'.

 ## Basic Eclipse Functionality
 * **.jpage** to run code snippets (Scrapbook pages) instead of writing a class with a main method just use .jpage.
 How to use it?
 Highligt the code inside the .jpage then right click it for options on inspect, run, etc.
 * **Help with F1** - open it in a new window once a topic is selected with the corresponding icon.